-As products such as the Apple AirPods and the Samsung Galaxy Buds are more popular than ever, we have decided to break-down how PlayStation 5 users can connect their Bluetooth headphones and earbuds to the console.
+Because products such as Apple AirPods, AirPods Max, and Samsung Galaxy Buds are among the most popular earbuds on the market, we have broken down how PlayStation 5 users can connect their Bluetooth headphones and earbuds to the console.

 How to connect Bluetooth headphones or gaming headset to PS5

 Sony has confirmed that some wireless headsets will be able to connect natively to the console without the need for a cable or any other device.
 These include Sony's official Pulse 3D wireless headset (you can click that link to see if it's in stock right now).

 Sony's PS4-era Gold Wireless Headset and Platinum Wireless Headset will both work with the PS5, as will some third-party options.
 (Again, you can click those links to check out an official product page.)
 These headsets could go well with the recently announced Gold PS5.

 As for non-Sony headsets, Sony said in its launch FAQ: "Officially licensed headsets from third-party manufacturers will be available after the launch of PS5.
 Some headsets licensed for the PS4 console may work or may require a device firmware update.
 Please consult with your headset’s manufacturer for compatibility questions."

 Unfortunately, this FAQ also said that "Wireless headsets from third-party companies that use a Bluetooth connection will not be supported on PS5, though most USB and analogue headsets will be supported."

 It appears that many Bluetooth headsets might not be compatible with the PS5 console.